fpsvogel/fpsvogel.com/src/_posts/2025-09-30-types-of-coding-challenges.md

 ## If not coding challenges, then what?

-**Publicly sharing** your work as a developer is one framework you can use to approach these concerns, and it can be just as enjoyable as coding challenges.
+**Publicly sharing** your work as a developer is one approach to the above-listed problems, and it can be just as enjoyable as coding challenges.
 For example:

 - Write blog posts (like this one!) and share them on social media.
 - Share shorter content too: TILs, or your favorite gems/hacks/resources.